bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 Object should incapsulate behavior:

 * Data Validation
-  * Set of rules that model should fit at programming level
+  * Set of rules that a model should fit at the programming level
-    * Comment should have author
+    * A comment should have an author
-* Business rules
+* Business Rules
-  * Set of rules that model should fit to exist in real world
+  * Set of rules that a model should fit to exist in the real world
-    * Comment should deliver email notification
+    * A comment should deliver an email notification

 (Circles here)

 !SLIDE

-#### What is a model?
+# What is a model?

-###The model is an imitation of real object
+##The model is an imitation of real object
-###that reflects some it's behaviors
+##that reflects some it's behaviors
-###that we are focused on.
+##that we are focused on.

 ##### Wikipedia